Police: Fourth of July mass shooting plot targeting Dogwood Dell stopped with help of ‘hero citizen’ - NewsBreak

 State police said Balacarcel was taken into custody without incident and transported to the Charlottesville-Albemarle County Regional Jail.

-Police said both of the suspects are originally from Guatemala and were charged with possessing a firearm as non-U.S. citizens.
+Police said both of the suspects are originally from Guatemala and were charged with possessing a firearm as non-citizens.

 “The success of this particular investigation can only be juxtaposed against the horrors in which the rest of the country has seen,” Smith said.
 “There is no telling how many lives this hero citizen saved from one phone call.”

-Note: Correction: The spelling of Julio Alvarado-Dubon’s name has been updated.
-Previous versions of this story contained a misspelling provided to us by law enforcement.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.